thatosmk/engineering-mentor/README.md

 # Technical Mentorship Programme for Interns/Juniors

-A guide on how to become an engineering mentor
+A guide on my journey to becoming an engineering mentor.

 Mentorship has always been a real passion for me, I have become a mentor for almost a quarter of my life (from highschool and through university).
 I enjoyed being a peer mentor, mostly because I could relate to many of my mentees' experiences.
 Also, to be honest, mentorship is hard, but if done right, it is one of the most fulfilling and fruitful experiences for both parties.